Our Great Difficulty: Reconstructing the Paradigm

 For the most obvious truth about rhetoric is that its object is the whole man.
 It presents its arguments first to the rational part of man, because rhetorical discourses, if they are honestly conceived, always have a basis in reasoning.
 Logical argument is the plot, as it were, of any speech or composition that is designed to persuade.
 Yet it is the very characterizing feature of rhetoric that it goes beyond this and appeals to other parts of man’s constitution, especially to his nature as a pathetic being, that is, a being feeling and suffering.
 A speech intended to persuade achieves little unless it takes into account how men are reacting subjectively to their hopes and fears and their special circumstances.

-Thus we read today at Vox, a source of constant revolt-via-rhetoric-shift, that there was a new bill passed which extended “civil rights protection to LGBTQ people.”
+Thus we read recently at Vox, a source of constant revolt-via-rhetoric-shift, that there was a new bill passed which extended “civil rights protection to LGBTQ people.”
 One of the most powerful aspects of rhetoric, as per Weaver, is that it is emotionally appealing and therefore convincing.
 It matters not to the majority of people, and certainly not to the leftists such as Vox contributors and editors, that “rights” are not composed in the ability of the government to aggress against the will of property owners.
 Of course, by now it is well known in libertarian circles that the left understands rights to be positive in nature, rather than negative.
 That is, rights are such that, in order for their fulfillment, they require some sort of forceful implementation and application.

 The author of the piece, German Lopez, writes: